U.S. Immigration Law in the Commonwealth of the Northern Mariana Islands (CNMI)

 Travel for Foreign Nationals Present in the CNMI

 If you need to leave the CNMI for any reason, you will need an appropriate visa from a U.S. Embassy or Consulate abroad or a grant of advance parole by USCIS in order to return to the CNMI.

 Go to the U.S. Department of State website for information about:

 To get more information about immigration in the CNMI, you may:

-- Call the National Customer Service Center at 1-800-375-5283.
-During regular business hours, customers who need more information or assistance can speak to a customer service representative.
+- Call the USCIS Contact Center at 800-375-5283.
+During regular business hours, applicants who need more information or assistance can speak to a USCIS service representative.
 This toll-free number has automated information available 24 hours a day, 7 days a week.
 In the CNMI, live assistance is available Tuesday through Friday, 7 a.m. to 2 p.m. local time.

 - Find the status of your case by using the My Case Status tool.

 - Make an appointment to visit the USCIS Application Support Center (ASC) at TSL Plaza in Saipan.
 Walk-ins for emergencies only, will be seen after people with appointments.

 - Email us at CNMI.CSC@uscis.dhs.gov.

 More information on U.S. immigration-related and travel issues can be found through the links on the right.